adamdecaf/moov-go-client/client/docs/DepositoriesApi.md

 # **AddDepository**
-> Depository AddDepository(ctx, depository, optional)
+> Depository AddDepository(ctx, createDepository, optional)
 Create a new depository account for a Customer ID or Originator ID defined in the Parent parameter

 ### Required Parameters